 Gemini Spark Explained: What It Is, Do You Get It, and Is It Free?

 Gemini Spark is Google's answer to "what if the AI didn't just talk to you, but actually did your chores?"
 It is a personal AI agent that runs 24/7 in the background -- even when your phone is locked or your laptop is closed -- and takes real actions across your apps under your direction.
-Google introduced it at I/O in May 2026 and, in a June 30 update, brought it to the Mac desktop app.
-The catch for most people: as of July 2026 it is a US-only beta locked to Google's top-tier Ultra subscription, so you very likely do not have it yet.
+Google introduced it at I/O in May 2026, brought it to the Mac desktop app in a June 30 update, and opened it to Google AI Pro subscribers worldwide on July 30.
+The catch for most people is now money rather than geography: you need a paid Google AI plan, and four places are still excluded outright.

 Key Takeaways

-• Plus and Pro do get a lighter feature: Daily Brief, a once-a-day personalized morning digest of your email, calendar, and priorities.
-That rolled out more broadly (Plus, Pro, and Ultra in the US).
+- Plus and Pro do get a lighter feature: Daily Brief, a once-a-day personalized morning digest of your email, calendar, and priorities.
+It is narrower than Spark in a different direction: any paid tier including $4.99 Plus qualifies, but Google restricts it to people 18 or over in the United States, per its help article.

 What Is Gemini Spark, in Plain Terms?